In this section

 What happens after the successful completion of the examination?

-Once you have satisfied the examiners, copies of the thesis need to be deposited into the Library and the electronic repository (declaration forms required).
+Once you have confirmation that corrections are approved by the examiners, copies of the thesis need to be deposited into the Library and the electronic repository (declaration forms required).
 The corrected hard-bound copy should be submitted to the Doctoral College Office for forwarding to the library.
 You are able to restrict access to your thesis if you wish.
 You will be invited to the next graduation ceremony for the formal award of your research degree.
 You may wish to consider publication of part or all of your thesis.

 For minor/major corrections, your revised thesis should be submitted directly to your examiners.